elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 Micro-Caps will fail at auctions because its retail flow and wholesalers if they still exist, will not want to deal with micro-caps either

 Retail flow is balance and so everyone gets their flow done.
 Institutions will only trade when the stock is trading in their interests, so it's always only one side that gets properly dealt with.

+## How Markets are Connected

+### Flakiness / JIttery

+The state of technology where sometimes the person is first or not first due to some random thing (flaky)

+Related to physical world (sun ray, electromagnetic waves)

+### How to speed up Fiber Optic for Trading?

+Make the fiber hollow instead of with glass.

+Why are Satellites used for electronic trading?

+- Singapore market, and we are in Chicago, and the cable is in Seattle
+- Medium is faster, but distance is longer
+- Sometimes, when the satellites are in the right position, it is faster than cable
+  - To get to the Seattle cable, microwaves are used

+### What are Shortwaves

+- low bandwidth, faster speeds